Guide to completing the municipal and regional district tax (MRDT) return

-Enter the amount of MRDT remitted (paid) on accommodation sold on credit where the amount payable was later deemed uncollectable (a bad debt) and written off.
+Enter the MRDT amount remitted on accommodation sold on credit where the amount payable was later deemed uncollectable and written off as bad debt.

 You must claim this adjustment in the same reporting period that the amount payable was written off.
-If you don’t claim the adjustment in the same reporting period, you must apply for a refund.
-You must apply for the refund within four years of the date the amount payable was written off.
-Learn more about bad debts in Bulletin CTB 001, Bad Debts (PDF).
+Otherwise, you must apply for a refund within four years of the date the amount payable was written off.
+Learn more about bad debts in Bulletin CTB 001, Bad Debts (PDF, 231KB).

 If you received partial payment prior to write-off, you calculate the amount of the adjustment using the following formula:

 Adjustment amount = MRDT remitted X (amount unpaid ÷ total amount payable)

-If any of the amounts written off as bad debts are later recovered, you must remit the MRDT on the MRDT return for the period that the amount was recovered using the following formula:
+If any amounts written off as bad debts are later recovered, you must remit those amounts using the following formula:

 Amount to be added in Box B = MRDT remitted X (amount recovered ÷ total amount payable)

-Enter the amount of any MRDT that you’ve credited or refunded to your customers but have previously remitted to us.
+Enter the MRDT amount that you credited or refunded to your customers but have previously remitted to us.
 For example, MRDT you refunded to your customer because the duration of their stay was shorter than what they were originally billed for.

-You must claim this adjustment in the same reporting period that you credited or refunded the MRDT to your customer.
-If you don’t claim the adjustment in the same reporting period, you must apply for a refund.
-You must apply for the refund within four years of the date the amount of MRDT was refunded or credited to your customer.
+You must claim this adjustment in the same reporting period that you credited or refunded your customer, or apply for a refund within four years of the date MRDT was refunded or credited to your customer.

 Note: If a customer paid MRDT on accommodation that was occupied for a continuous period of 27 days or more (or a continuous period of more than one month if before October 1, 2018), the customer must apply to us for a refund.
-You may not issue a refund to the customer and claim the amount as an adjustment unless the amount was charged in error at the time of payment.
+You may not issue a refund or credit to the customer and claim the amount as an adjustment unless the amount was charged in error at the time of payment.